1072-datascience/hw2/README.md

 * Positive case defined by “--target” option
 * Find out which method contains the max
 * yourID should be your student ID number, i.e., hw2_106769999.R
+* You should write your own function to calculate sensitivity, specificity and F1 except AUC which could be done by ROCR package.

 ## Inputs